Jennifer Wilber is an author and freelance writer from Ohio. She holds a B.A. in creative writing and English.

 Stegosaurus is one of the most well-recognized dinosaurs of the Late Jurassic period.
 It commonly appears in television shows, movies, and video games.
 Stegosaurus is a favorite dinosaur of children and adults alike.
-Despite being a familiar dinosaur in pop culture, there are many things that most people don’t know about these prehistoric gentle giants.
+Despite being a familiar dinosaur in pop culture, there are many things that most people don’t know about these gentle prehistoric giants.
 There have been many controversies and misconceptions about this dinosaur within the paleontological community since it was first discovered.
 As paleontologists continue to make new discoveries, we are beginning to learn much more about these magnificent creatures.

 The Brain of Stegosaurus was the Size of a Dog’s

 Though Stegosaurus could grow to 9 m (29.5 ft) in length and weigh 5.3–7 metric tons (5.8–7.7 short tons), it’s brain was extremely tiny by comparison.
 Stegosaurus’s brain only grew up to 80 g (2.8 oz), about the size of that of a modern-day dog.
 Though most dinosaurs had small brains relative to their overall body size, Stegosaurus’s brain was exceptionally small by comparison.
 Though much about the actual brain anatomy of Stegosaurus is unknown, the brain itself was small even by dinosaur standards.
 This minuscule brain size was well-suited to a creature with a slow, herbivorous lifestyle and limited behavioral complexity.

 Paleontologists Once Thought Stegosaurus Had an Extra Brain in its Butt